 The Human Resources Manager may reject any application which: is not properly completed or incomplete; or is received after the application deadline; or indicates that the applicant does not meet the minimum qualifications for the position; or more suitable candidates have applied.
-Whenever an application is rejected, notice of such rejection shall be mailed or emailed to the applicant.
+Whenever an application is rejected, notice of such rejection shall be notified to the applicant.